Series: Living as a Church

 “And all who believed were together and had all things in common . . .
 And the Lord added to their number day by day those who were being saved.”

-These early Christians had a life together that became a theatre for their love.
+These early Christians had a life together that became a display of love.
 And God used this witness to draw people to Himself.

-The church is the grand witness of Christ.
-As Christians inside those churches, we are called to live our life together in such a way that the world will see the power of the gospel.
+As Christians we are called to live our life together in such a way that the world will see the power of the gospel.
 Christians, not just as individuals, but as God’s people bound together in churches, are the clearest picture that the world sees of who God is.

 A conspicuous, congregational love in a loveless world will not be ignored.
 By living the Gospel as a distinct community, the church accomplishes the important mission of displaying the transforming effects of the Gospel for the world to see.
-And that’s our topic for today: our corporate witness.
+And that’s our topic for today: A display of God’s goodness through our corporate witness.

-What role does the local church play in evangelism in this city?
-And once we recognize the power of its corporate witness, how can we use it most effectively?
-This morning, we’ll begin by first looking at the power of a congregational witness.
-Then we’ll consider how we can apply that to our life as a church.
-And finally, we’ll end our time today with some closing thoughts on our life together in this church.
+This morning, we’ll begin by first looking at the unique power of congregational witness .
+Then we’ll consider how we can apply that to our life as a church .
+And finally, we’ll end our time today with some thoughts on our life together in this church .

-So: how can our life together empower evangelism?
-We saw from those passages a few minutes ago that our inward unity and love is to provide outward witness to God’s power through the gospel.
+How can our life together empower evangelism?
+We saw from those passages a few minutes ago that our inward unity and love provides outward witness to God’s power through the gospel.
 But practically, how does that happen?
-Let me give you five ways.
+Lets consider five ways.

 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.”